-These facts, in themselves, won’t be sufficient to substantiate that the supposed victim indeed agreed to an oral copulation act:
+The following facts, in themselves, won’t be sufficient to substantiate that the supposed victim indeed agreed to an oral copulation act:

-- You and they had dated or were dating.
+- You and they had dated or were dating

-- You and they had been/were married.
+- You and they had been/were married

-- The supposed victim required you to wear a condom.
+- The supposed victim required you to wear a condom

-- Threats to retaliate in case the victim doesn’t submit— unlawfully confining or restraining, kidnapping, or causing extreme pain, death, or severe bodily injury on them or their loved one.
+- Threats to retaliate in case the victim doesn’t submit— unlawfully confining or restraining, kidnapping, or causing extreme pain, death, or severe bodily injury on them or their loved one

-- Threats of unlawful and immediate bodily injury.
+- Threats of unlawful and immediate bodily injury

-- Duress— an implied or direct retribution, hardship, danger, violence, or threats of force that would drive a reasonable individual to do things they wouldn’t do under different circumstances.
+- Duress— an implied or direct retribution, hardship, danger, violence, or threats of force that would drive a reasonable individual to do things they wouldn’t do under different circumstances

 Orally Copulating With a Disabled Victim